vicisjs/vicis/docs/DataManipulation.md

   password: "bless",
 };
 const serializer = new Vicis({}, databaseModel);
-// do some stuff, than set data later serializer.data(databaseModel);
+// Do some stuff, than set data later serializer.data(databaseModel);
 ```